google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ## Add images to site

-{% include modules/highlight.liquid title="Key Takeaway" list=page.add-images %}
+{% include modules/highlight.liquid title="Key Takeaway" list=page.key-takeaways.add-images %}

 Sites without images can be a little boring.
 There are two types of images:
 Content images and background images.
 Content images are images that are inline